ruqyahbd/mtim/public/Home.md

 * [An Advice to Those Suffering from Sickness and Black Magic](https://mtim.ruqyahbd.org/post/An-Advice-Regarding-Sickness-&-Difficulty,-Especially-in-Relation-to-Magic-(part-1%E2%80%908))

-Please also check out the [notes section](https://mtim.ruqyahbd.org/post/Notes-index), currently in development.
+Please also check out the [notes section](https://mtim.ruqyahbd.org/post/Notes-index)

 There's also a selection of [video lectures](https://mtim.ruqyahbd.org/post/Muhammad-Tim-Humble's-Video-Lectures), and you can [contact me](https://mtim.ruqyahbd.org/post/Contact-Muhammad-Tim-Humble).